SmithEcophysLab/ecophys_sp2019/Notes/Notes_02.19.19.md

 	- Any similar ideas across the class?

 ## Homework
-* Read XXXX.
+* Read Ismail and Horie (2017).
 The full citation and link can be found in the [Readings](../Readings) folder.
 The pdf can be found on BlackBoard.
 * Continue thinking about your deliverable!